ksallberg/aliter/README.md

 \load                - Travel to last saved spot
 \item 1228           - You got Combat Knife (1).
 \zeny 100            - You get 100 zeny
+\hat 110             - Give spriteid to display headgear on top
 ```

 ### Maps